The MGA With An Attitude

 REMOVING DENTS FROM THE ROUND CROSS TUBE - FR-102

-The MGA frame tubular crossmember that passes under the engine to gearbox joint takes a severe beating, especially when driven on rough roads.
+The MGA frame tubular cross member that passes under the engine to gearbox joint takes a severe beating, especially when driven on rough roads.
 Most MGA may have substantial dents in this part of the frame, some being smashed flat for about one third the thickness of the tube.
 Do not despair, as this damage can often be repaired without cutting and welding.

 Notice that this tube is capped on each end - air and water tight.
 The trick is to apply about 120 psi of air pressure by tapping one end cap and screwing in an air chuck fitting.
 Once this is done you need only heat the dented areas cherry red and work your way across them with a torch

 This may take a little practice.
 You need to heat a large enough area at one time to allow the material to move in unison.
-Propane tourch will likely not provide enough heat.
-MAPP gas torch can work, but may be a lttle slow.
+Propane torch will likely not provide enough heat.
+MAPP gas torch can work, but may be a little slow.
 The factory shop manual is fond of mentioning the gasoline torch (good old fashion blow torch).
 Air-acetylene torch would work well.
-Oxy-acetaline torch makes it a breeze and gives good control.
+Oxy-acetylene torch makes it a breeze and gives good control.
 A word of caution: Keep the torch moving to heat large areas, do not heat just a small spot, and in particular, do not blow a hole in the tubing or all bets are off (not to mention that it could be a rather startling experience).

 The results as heated can be quite satisfactory for most people.
 For concours quality a little standard body tapping, filling and filing can work wonders.